 Experience the warmest of Scottish welcomes and soak up the Highlands’ vibrant heritage at one of the many events and festivals returning this autumn.

-Round off a perfect day by treating yourself to a night of entertainment at Eden Court Theatre in Inverness, or enjoy live traditional music at the Arisaig Hotel in Lochaber, or heritage, songs, poetry and tales at the Badenoch Heritage Festival or the Badenoch Storylands Sessions in the Cairngorms National Park.
+Round off a perfect day by treating yourself to a night of entertainment at Eden Court Theatre in Inverness, or enjoy live traditional music at the Arisaig Hotel in Lochaber, or heritage, songs, poetry and tales at the Badenoch Storylands Sessions in the Cairngorms National Park.

-End the summer on a high at the SEALL festival in the beautiful grounds of Armadale Castle on the Isle of Skye.
-In September, don’t miss the Capers in Cannich music festival celebrating the very best of The Highlands in September or the Royal National Mòd in Inverness in October.
+Start the autumn on a high on the Isle of Skye with piping rising star Brìghde Chaimbeul and some great live events at SEALL.
+In October, don’t miss the Royal National Mòd in Inverness, celebrating the very best of Gaelic language and music.
 And in November, you’re in for a treat at the Blas Festival, the Highlands’ premier Gaelic and traditional music festival.

 10. Make the most of seasonal deals